spriharsingh/FinalProjectDS/README.md

 # Project Statement
-The following project aims to perform build a sentiment analysis model using NLP.
+The following project aims to build a sentiment analysis model using NLP.
 The given dataset has a collection of Tweets.
 Its labelled as Toxic - 1, Non toxic - 0 https://www.kaggle.com/datasets/ashwiniyer176/toxic-tweets-dataset

 # Steps Followed: